 - Give Compliance the data.
 If anyone in your organization has data, Compliance should have access to it, too.

 - Compliance and innovation must advance together.
 Compliance can and will play a big part in getting innovation right in healthcare.

 If you want to predict and manage risks, if you want to delve beyond what happened, to explore why, give Compliance data, give them C-suite support, and freedom to do their jobs.” – Joanne Chiedi

 The presentation was a great overview of the current healthcare ecosystem and the unique role of compliance professionals to uphold quality standards and processes.
-To discover more of her presentation, check out the HHS OIG’s Joanne Chiedi Compliance Institute recap.
+To discover more about her presentation, check out the HHS OIG’s Joanne Chiedi Compliance Institute recap.